Welcome

 Institutional & Market Intervention Studies

-This permanent, scalable section contains critical blueprints and empirical case studies applying the MWPM framework to contemporary market failures and institutional structures.
+This section contains critical blueprints and empirical case studies applying the MWPM framework to contemporary market failures and institutional structures — evidence essential for curators, program directors, and galleries evaluating PLCFA's placement.

 The White Wall Paradox: Quantifying Consumption in the Age of Aesthetic Neutrality